vsueiro/jmm631/2023/spring/README.md

 There is a _lot_ of learning resources out there.
 This course does not intend to replace any of those.
 Instead, we heavily rely on them.
 Here are my top 3 free learning resources:

 - [Data Viz Project](https://datavizproject.com/) (list of chart types, with beautiful illustrations)
-- [Dataphys Gallery](http://dataphys.org/list/) (list of data visualization, including interactive ones)
+- [Dataphys Gallery](http://dataphys.org/list/) (list of data physicalizations, including interactive ones)
 - [Nightingale](https://nightingaledvs.com/) (digital magazine about anything data visualization)